robotraconteur/robotraconteur/docs/python/source/tutorial/iRobotCreatePythonExample.rst

    if __name__ == '__main__':
        main()

-A Robot Raconteur node requires several steps to initialize a service:
+A Robot Raconteur node requires a few steps to initialize the service:

 #.
-Assign the “NodeID" and “NodeName", or automatically generate random
+Use ServerNodeSetup to initialize the node.
+Use the `with` statement so it
+   will also automatically shut down the node.
+The setup classes will also automatically check command line arguments to modify options for the node.

 #.
-Instantiate and register transports, begin listening for clients

-#.
 Register the relevant service types (robdef)

 #.
 Register the root object for the service

 Each Robot Raconteur node is uniquely identified by a 128-bit UUID “NodeID”.
-UUIDs are a widely used concept, and are statistically guaranteed to be unique when randomly generated [1]_.
+UUIDs are a widely used concept, and are statistically guaranteed to be unique when randomly generated (See `Wikipedia UUID <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ for more information on UUIDs.)
 A node also has a name, the “NodeName”.
 A “NodeName” is intended to help clients find relevant services, and is not guaranteed to be unique.
 For client nodes, the “NodeID” is typically allowed to be automatically generated when needed, with the “NodeName” left emtpy.
 For a server node, the “NodeName” is normally specified, with the “NodeID” retrieved from a local cache based on the “NodeName”.
 The “NodeID” is randomly generated the first time the “NodeName” is used, and is retrieved from the cache subsequently.
-TLS certificates for Robot Raconteur are assigned to the “NodeID”.
-See *Robot Raconteur Security using TLS and Certificates* for more details.
+TLS certificates for Robot Raconteur are assigned to the “NodeID”, and guarantee the identify of the node based on its "NodeID".

 “Transports" are used to communicate between nodes.
-The currently available transports are ``TcpTransport`` for communication over a TCP/IP network, ``LocalTransport`` for communication between nodes running on the same computer, and ``HardwareTransport`` for communication over USB, Bluetooth, and PCIe.
-For most server nodes, the ``TcpTransport`` and ``HardwareTransport`` are configured to listen for incoming clients.
-The ``TcpTransport`` will listen for connections on a TCP port, while the ``HardwareTransport`` listens for connections on a file handle that is identified by the “NodeName” or “NodeID” of the server node [2]_.
+The currently available transports are ``TcpTransport`` for communication over a TCP/IP network, ``LocalTransport`` for communication between nodes running on the same computer, and ``HardwareTransport`` for communication over USB, Bluetooth, and PCIe, and ``IntraTransport`` for communication within the same process.
+For most server nodes, the ``TcpTransport`` and ``LocalTransport`` are configured to listen for incoming clients.
+The ``TcpTransport`` will listen for connections on a TCP port, while the ``LocalTransport`` listens for connections on a file handle that is identified by the “NodeName” or “NodeID” of the server node.
 If a TLS certificate is available, it can be loaded into the TCP transport.
-See *Robot Raconteur Security using TLS and Certificates* for more details.
+This is done using command line arguments to the node, or using ``SecureServerNodeSetup``.

 For most use cases, the Python class ``ServerNodeSetup`` can be used to initialize the server node.
 The ``ServerNodeSetup`` takes the “NodeName”, the TCP listen port, and an optional set of flags as parameters.
 In Python,